Longevity research for healthier and longer lifespans

 Turmeric0.5 grams

-Green tea (leaves)0.5-2 grams twice per day.
-I do not drink it after 12 pm to prevent bad effects on sleep, but 1-2 pm might be fine for you).
-Find a brand that has tested the tea heavy metals, for example on Labdoor.com.
-Preferably drink tea leaves or put tablets with tea inside in your drink, because tea bags can contain high levels of heavy metals and billions of plastic microparticles and nanoparticles.
+Green tea capsules (leaves) or powder0.5-2 grams of the powder twice per day.
+I do not drink it after 12 pm to not interfere with sleep quality, but 1-2 pm might be fine for you).
+Find a brand that has tested the tea for heavy metals, for example on Labdoor.com.
+Tea leaves or tablets with tea are preferred over tea bags, which can contain high levels of heavy metals and billions of plastic microparticles and nanoparticles.

 1-3 cups: Decaffeinated coffee (example) or decaf tea (example)1-3 grams (when instant coffee).
-Rationale: For electrolytes and health benefits besides caffeine
+Rationale: Decaffeinated coffed reduces all-cause, cancer, and cardiovascular mortality.
+Choose decaf coffee that was not processed using chemical solvents.

 Sleep supplements (see this page for more info)Dose